benjaminheng/knowledge-base/content/linux-desktop.md

 - Show logs from last boot: `-b-1`
 - Show only kernel messages `-k`

+## Clipboard stops working after upgrading to Plasma 6

+Plasma 6 defaults to Wayland. xclip and xsel will not work in Wayland.
+Install `wl-clipboard` instead.

 ## Firefox

 ### :hover event removed before mousedown